josephwilliams/react_minesweeper/README.md

 ```

 ### Tile Component Overhaul
-My new `Tile` component's `render()` method was updated to fit the new tile distinction pattern.
+My new `Tile` component's `render()` method was updated to fit the new simplified tile distinction pattern.

-I've passed a `gameState` prop from the `Board` component to delineate how and when to expose bomb tiles.
+I passed a `gameState` prop from the `Board` component to expose bomb tiles and unexplored tiles when the game ends.
+This allowed me to delete the `showBoard()` function in `board.js`.

 ```javascript
 render () {